ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 - tango 9
 - qwt libraries

-Once all dependencies are installed on your system, the build process can be automated by executing
+Once all dependencies are installed on your system, check the file *scripts/config.sh*, where:

+- PKG_CONFIG_PATH can be set if necessary uncommenting (and customising) the *pkg_config_path* variable in section I (if you prepared an *ubuntu* environment as described in <a href="README.UBUNTU.md">README.UBUNTU.md</a> file this is not necessary)
+- installation prefix can be changed (section II) if you don't want to install under the default location */usr/local/*

+The build process can be automated by executing

 > scripts/cubuild.sh install tango